 With more than 50 packages returned to Collect+ stores, Birmingham was the busiest return hotspot on 25 December, followed by Redbridge (47) and Manchester (44).

-“The festive period is always a whirlwind for our retailers, with extended sales periods and online shopping surges creating a constant flow of deliveries and returns,” said Sam Holden, director of parcel services at PayPoint.
+“The festive period is always a whirlwind for our retailers, with extended sales periods and online shopping surges creating a constant flow of deliveries and returns,” said Sam Holden, managing director for parcels and ecommerce at PayPoint.

 Holden, who previously served as chief commercial officer at Yodel, joined PayPoint in November.